7e11/PoE-gearset-search/README.md

 ### Deploy to AWS
 Uses the [shared credential file](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html).
 Configure it with an IAM account that has full access to DynamoDB.
 DynamoDB needs a table `poe-gearset-users`.

+## Quirks / TODO
+- Internal database isn't completely up to date.
+Use lur-cache to keep most recent 50k items
+- No way to search for life / other affixes as well.
+- 2 Ring Bug
+- Switch to Vuex, it's gross right now
+- No user accounts, just strip that functionality out.
+- What if someone declines your trade?
+Maybe make a way to "lock" items that you've already purchased so you can do a new search.